everyday-cc/ai/_news/2021-11-10-techcrunch-roundup-deep-tech-predictions-hashicorps-ipo-enterprisewide-ai.md

 ---
 category: news
-title: "TechCrunch+ roundup: Deep tech predictions, HashiCorp’s IPO, enterprise-wide AI"
+title: "TechCrunch+ roundup: Deep tech predictions, HashiCorp’s IPO, enterprisewide AI"
 excerpt: "If you believe you have a good idea for a startup, go for it.
 When venture capitalists say this is a good time to be a founder, you know they absolutely mean it."
 publishedDateTime: 2021-11-09T20:08:00Z
 originalUrl: "https://techcrunch.com/2021/11/09/techcrunch-roundup-deep-tech-predictions-hashicorps-ipo-enterprise-wide-ai/"